DakshChhokra/NETS213-Final-Project/README.md

    We split the dataset as following: The full 900 posts will be used in our ML predictor for Redditers.
 The curated 300 is then used to feed into the HITs.

 This is found in `src/GeneratePostCorpus.ipnyb`.
-The Source HIT corpus for crowdsourcing is under `data/HITCorpus.csv`
+The Source HIT corpus for crowdsourcing is under `data/HITCorpus.csv`.
+The entire cleaned dataset is called `data/cleanedDataset.csv`

 #### Preparation and Output Data Pipeline of HIT 1: (4pts) SETUP DONE